Mazi-John/Medicare-Part-D-Prescriber-2023-Cost-Per-Claim-Analysis-/README.md

-MEDICARE PART D 2023 PROGRAM: Prescriber Tier Segmentation and Cost Analysis
+medicare-part-d-2023-prescriber-tier-segmentation-and-cost-analysis

-PROJECT OVERVIEW
+This is an analysis of the Medicare Part D 2023 claims data aggregated by prescriber npi to uncover high-cost outliers, high-cost prescribing patterns and assign a cost-tier system for cost management strategies.

-This project analyzed Medicare Part D 2023 claims data aggregated by prescriber  npi to uncover high-cost outliers, high-cost prescribing patterns and assign a cost-tier system for cost management strategies.
+## BUSINESS CONTEXT

 BUSINESS QUESTIONS & OBJECTIVES